Hesperian Health Guides

 • Bad smelling discharge from the vagina.

 Note: Thermal ablation, another method for destroying abnormal cells, uses heat to kill the pre-cancer.
-But as with cryotherapy, if patches of abnormal cells are large or go inside the opening of the cervix, it will not work.
-The woman should go to a medical center for a different type of treatment.
+But as with cryotherapy, if patches of abnormal cells are large or go inside the opening of the cervix, it will not work and the woman should go to a medical center for a different type of treatment.